Skip to content

 docker compose exec server docbrain-ingest

-If ingestion completed but answers are still empty, check: - Are your documents in a format DocBrain supports? (.md, .txt, or Confluence/GitHub) - Is SOURCE_TYPE in .env set correctly? - For Confluence: are the space keys correct?
+If ingestion completed but answers are still empty, check: - Are your documents in a format DocBrain supports? (.md, .txt, or Confluence/GitHub) - Is sources: in config/local.yaml set correctly for at least one provider? - For Confluence: are the space keys correct?
 Check the URL of your Confluence space.

 Ingestion fails with "401 Unauthorized" (Confluence)